Chelle Stack: Senior elite gymnastics

 Stack joined the senior national team in 1988.
 She competed at the 1988 American Cup, winning the floor exercise and finishing third in the vault, balance beam and all-around.
 She was fourth in the all-around, first on uneven bars and third in floor exercise at the 1988 US Gymnastics Championships.
 At the US Olympic Trials, she was fifth in the all-around.
 She placed fourth with the United States team at the 1988 Summer Olympics.
 At the 1988 Summer Olympics, Stack fell during her compulsory uneven bars routine so she did not compete in the finals.
+Seven out of eight of her routines counted for the team final score.

 In 1989, Stack competed at the American Cup and was third in the all-around preliminaries.
 She was seventh in the all-around, first on uneven bars, and second in floor exercise at the 1989 US Gymnastics Championships.
 At the 1989 World Championships Team Trials, she was fourth in the all-around.
 That same year, she competed at the Gymnastics World Championships, placing fourth with the United States team and 28th individually in the all-around.

 In 1990, Stack was 11th in the all-around and fourth on the balance beam at the US Gymnastics Championships.
 Internationally, she competed at Golden Sands in Bulgaria, winning silver medals in the all-around and balance beam.

 In 1991, she competed at the American Cup, placing seventh in the all-around preliminaries.
 She competed at the 1991 Pan American Games, winning team gold, all-around silver and gold in the floor exercise.
 Stack was injured at the 1991 World Championships Team Trials.

 In 1992, Stack competed at two national meets, the US Classic and the US Gymnastics Championships.
 She was ninth in the all-around at the US Classic and 29th in the all-around at the US Championships.
 After 1992, Stack was no longer on the US national team because she retired from elite gymnastics due to a broken knee.

 During her elite gymnastics career, Stack trained with coaches Martha and Bela Karolyi at their gym, at SCATS Gymnastics and at Cypress Academy with coach Debbie Kaitschuck.
 While training with the Karolyis, Stack saw fellow Karolyi trainee Julissa Gomez perform the Yurchenko vault in practice.
 Stack said, "You could tell it was not a safe vault for her to be doing," and was quoted in Joan Ryan's book Little Girls in Pretty Boxes.
 In the same book, Chelle Stack's mother Carrol was also quoted, speaking about the verbal abuse she and Stack's coaches subjected Stack to during her career as an elite gymnast.
 When Stack retired from elite gymnastics, she had eighteen hairline fractures in her knee and her toes were deformed due to gymnastics.